 Platinum Pro Loyalty Choice Rewards

-When earning 125,000 Loyalty Points plus completing 30 qualifying segments, Platinum Pro members will be able to select one of the following:
+When earning 125,000 Loyalty Points plus completing 30 qualifying segments, Platinum Pro members are able to select one of the following:

 - One systemwide upgrade